-In her second term in the North Carolina State House, Rep. Cynthia Ball is actively working for the citizens of North Carolina by advocating for progressive public policies to build a NC that works for ALL.
+Re-elected in 2020 to her third term in the North Carolina State House, Rep. Cynthia Ball is actively working for the citizens of North Carolina by advocating for progressive public policies to build a NC that works for ALL.
 She is committed to providing responsive constituent services and to finding common ground on policies to benefit the residents of House District 49 and all of NC.
 Demonstrating her commitment to strengthening public education in North Carolina, she visits schools in the District and regularly participates in various opportunities to interact with students, teachers and principals.
-To connect with her constituents on important issues, she hosts regular Town Hall Forums on topics including public education, healthcare, and nonpartisan redistricting.
+To connect with her constituents on important issues, she hosts regular Town Hall Forums on topics including public education and healthcare.

-In the 2019-20 Session, Rep. Ball has already sponsored 160 pieces of legislation – serving as Primary Sponsor on 20 bills of which she is the Lead Primary sponsor on 14 -- in the areas of public education, healthcare delivery and services, election integrity, and public safety.
-After being elected in her first term as Freshman Democratic Chair, she continues to serve in Leadership this session as House Democratic Whip, in recognition of her leadership skills and the respect and confidence of her colleagues.
+In the 2021-22 Session, Rep. Ball has already sponsored 220 pieces of legislation – serving as Primary Sponsor on 25 bills of which she is the Lead Primary sponsor on 12.
+The bills she has sponsored focus on improving the funding for public education, building the teacher pipeline, improving the community responses to mental health crises, protecting the vote and democracy, and improving mental health and healthcare services in our schools.
+She was elected in to key Leadership roles in her first term -- Freshman Democratic Chair -- and in her second term -- Democratic Whip.
+And she continues to serve in Leadership this session as Co-Chair of the House Democratic Caucus Campaign and Vice Chair of Education Appropriations Shadow Committee.
+These roles recognize her leadership skills and demonstrate the respect and confidence of her colleagues.
 Rep. Ball was also named a Rising Star by the NC League of Conservation Voters recognizing her strong environmental voting record.
 She is proud to have earned a wide range of endorsements from various groups and organizations who acknowledge her commitment to service and dedication to issues of importance for our State.

 Born in Franklin County, her parents instilled in her the importance of education and hard work.
 She graduated as valedictorian of her public school in Franklinton, and then went on to UNC-Greensboro on a full academic scholarship, earning a BA in Psychology, magna cum laude and Phi Beta Kappa.
 Rep. Ball also earned an MBA at Virginia Commonwealth University and pursued extensive doctoral coursework in Human Resources and Organizational Development at NC State University.